CorrelAidxNL/CorrelAidxNL.github.io/pages/events.md

 permalink           : "/events/"
 ---

+Below you can find a list of our past and upcoming events.
+If you are interested in presenting your or your NGOs work at one of our future events, please get in touch with [Fabian](mailto:fabian@correlaid.nl).

 ## Upcoming Events
-We announce upcoming events on [Meetup](https://www.meetup.com/CorrelAid-Netherlands/), [Twitter](https://twitter.com/CorrelAidxNL), [Facebook](https://www.facebook.com/CorrelAidXNetherlands), [LinkedIn](https://www.linkedin.com/company/correlaid-x-netherlands/), and through our [Newsletter](https://correlaid.us12.list-manage.com/subscribe?u=b294bf2834adf5d89bdd2dd5a&id=915f3f3eff), so to be sure to follow us there.
+We announce upcoming events on [Meetup](https://www.meetup.com/CorrelAid-Netherlands/), [Twitter](https://twitter.com/CorrelAidxNL), [Facebook](https://www.facebook.com/CorrelAidXNetherlands), [LinkedIn](https://www.linkedin.com/company/correlaid-netherlands/), and through our [Newsletter](https://correlaid.us12.list-manage.com/subscribe?u=b294bf2834adf5d89bdd2dd5a&id=915f3f3eff), so to be sure to follow us there.

 ## Past Events
-We have started to record our [online events](https://www.meetup.com/CorrelAid-Netherlands/) and upload them to our [YouTube channel](https://www.youtube.com/channel/UCRBedMwdhH9kWFf3tOmekWw).
+We record our [online events](https://www.meetup.com/CorrelAid-Netherlands/) and upload them to our [YouTube channel](https://www.youtube.com/channel/UCRBedMwdhH9kWFf3tOmekWw).
 The events usually feature one or two speakers giving a short talk, with discussion afterwards.
 We occasionally also have community events, where people from the CorrrelAid Netherlands community can present their work, or events with multiple NGOs.

 Here is a list of previous talks that we recorded: